Modeling and detecting resonant tides of exotic compact objects: Harmonic oscillator model of a compact object

 \subsection{From stars to compact objects}

 To make contact to ECOs, we express the overlap integrals in \eqref{eq:DeltaPhi_stars} in terms of the Love numbers using the effective theory of tidal deformations.
-To this extend, we will restrict to fundamental $n=1$ modes\footnote{We choose the convention $n=1$ for the fundamental mode as it is convenient to describe the trapped QNM's in \eqref{eq: QNM frequency}.
+To this end, we will restrict to fundamental $n=1$ modes\footnote{We choose the convention $n=1$ for the fundamental mode as it is convenient to describe the trapped QNM's in \eqref{eq: QNM frequency}.
 However, this means a shift is required in the comparison with the traditional $n=0$ choice for stellar oscillations.} and omit the subscript $n$ henceforth.

 For quadrupolar deformations in GR, one can construct an effective action for a dynamical quadrupole degree of freedom $Q^{ab}$ on the wordline of a point particle (in our case: the ECO).
-The linear response to an external tidal field is given through the following coupling with the electric component of the Weyl tensor $E^{ab}$
+The linear response to an external tidal field is given through the following coupling with the electric component of the Weyl tensor $E^{ab}$, in the frequency domain

-where the linear response function $\tilde{F}(\omega)$ determines the strength of the tidal interaction and depends on the properties of the compact object.
+where we have used $\tilde Q^{ab}$, $\tilde{E}^{ab}$ to indicate the Fourier transforms of $Q^{ab}$, $E^{ab}$ and $\tilde{F}(\omega)$ is the linear response function, in the frequency domain, that determines the strength of the tidal interaction and depends on the properties of the compact object, such as its equation of state.

 In the low-frequency regime, the Taylor expansion of $\tilde F(\omega)$ gives the tidal constants: